[AWS Beginners] Learn Amazon EC2 in 5 minutes!

 Includes 750 hours of Linux and Windows t2.micro instances (t3.micro where t2.micro is not available) per month for one year.
 To stay within the free tier, use only EC2 micro instances

-Charges are incurred by the hour or second depending on the instance you run.
-Recommended if you want to take advantage of the low cost and flexibility of EC2 without upfront payments or long-term contracts.
+.
+This is recommended if you want to take advantage of EC2's low cost and flexibility without upfront payments or long-term contracts.

 It is suitable for applications that cannot be interrupted by spikes or unexpected workloads.
 If you are using EC2 for development or testing for the first time, you should choose On-Demand